Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 - The following plugins installed in ImageJ/FIJI:
   - [StarDist](https://github.com/stardist/stardist)
   - [CSBDeep](https://github.com/CSBDeep/CSBDeep_website/wiki/CSBDeep-in-Fiji) (required for StarDist to function)
+  - [TensorFlow](https://imagej.net/libs/tensorflow) (required for StarDist to function)

-To install Stardist and CSBDeep plugins in FIJI:
+To install Stardist, CSBDeep, and TensorFlow plugins in FIJI:
 1. Open FIJI
 2. Go to `Help > Update...`
 3. Click on `Manage update sites`
 4. Check the boxes for:
    - **StarDist**
    - **CSBDeep**
+   - **TensorFlow**
 5. Click `Close`
 6. Click `Apply Changes`
 7. Restart FIJI

-This will ensure that both StarDist and its dependency CSBDeep are properly installed.
+This will ensure that StarDist and all its dependencies (CSBDeep and TensorFlow) are properly installed.

 <a name="usage"/>
 ## Usage